-Round-trip air transportation from listed cities; all flights within itinerary; 15 nights’ accommodations in Deluxe and Superior First Class hotels; 35 meals: 16 breakfasts, 8 lunches, 11 dinners; Extensive sightseeing as described, including all entrance fees; Services of an Odysseys Unlimited Tour Director; Educational lecture program/study leader with a minimum of 15 guests; Additional Commonwealth Club representative at 20 guests; Private motorcoach transportation throughout your trip; Luggage handling for one bag per person; Gratuities for local guides, dining room servers, airport and hotel porters, and all drivers.
+Round-trip air transportation from listed cities; all flights within itinerary; 15 nights’ accommodations in Deluxe and Superior First-Class hotels; 34 meals: 16 breakfasts, 8 lunches, 10 dinners; Extensive sightseeing as described, including all entrance fees; Services of an Odysseys Unlimited Tour Director; Educational lectures; Additional Commonwealth Club representative at 20 guests; Private motorcoach transportation throughout your trip; Luggage handling for one bag per person; Gratuities for local guides, dining room servers, airport and hotel porters, and all drivers.

 Airfare when purchasing a Land Only package; costs of passports and visas; personal expenses such as beverages, laundry, room service, and meals not specified; airport transfers when purchasing a Land Only package; gratuities to your Odysseys Unlimited, Inc. Tour Director, which are at your discretion (suggested gratuities: $10-$15 per traveler, per day); communication charges; optional sightseeing; and travel protection insurance.
 Additional baggage fees may apply and are subject to change at any time.
 You should confirm directly with your airline(s) prior to departure.

-Round-trip air transportation to/from Hoedspruit, inclusive of airline taxes and fees; 3 nights’ accommodations at Kapama Southern Camp (Deluxe); 8 meals: 3 breakfasts, 2 lunches, 3 dinners; 5 guided wildlife drives (in open safari vehicles); Services of the lodge’s excellent staff; Transfers to/from airport
+Round-trip air transportation to/from Hoedspruit (Kruger), inclusive of airline taxes and fees; 3 nights’ accommodations at Kapama Southern Camp (Deluxe); 8 meals: 3 breakfasts, 2 lunches, 3 dinners; 5 guided wildlife drives (in open safari vehicles); Services of the lodge’s excellent staff; Transfers to/from airport

 Travel on this itinerary will be in fairly remote regions, especially in Namibia.
-You should be prepared for lengthy drives on unpaved and very bumpy roads.
-The trip also includes walking at least 2-3 miles per day, often uphill or on uneven cobblestone streets.
-Considerable walking up hills and stairs and on uneven surfaces.
+You should be prepared for lengthy drives on unpaved and bumpy roads.
+The trip also includes walking at least 2-3 miles per day, including considerable walking up hills and stairs and on uneven surfaces.
 Several small hotels do not have elevators.
 Participants should be in good physical condition to keep up with an active group.
 Guests must be able to get on and off motor coaches on their own.

 - Good physical condition required